kdsohn/Repetier-Firmware/README.md

 ## Configurable motorcurrent within menu and EEPROM
 You can easily change the printers stepper currents within menu for more silence.
 This features is a replacement to our old silence-feature by gcode.
 EEPROM support included.
 The settings are restored after a reboot.
 Menü -> Configuration -> Stepper

+## Configurable frequency limit to shift to double stepping / quad stepping within menu and EEPROM
+You can easily improve your printers speed when driving ~43mm/s till 80mm/s.
+We changed this setting from 12000 to 6500 to achive better performance and a more precise interrupt timing due to an earlier shift to doublesteps.
+We included the configuration option to give full controll to you.
+Double and Quadstepping works like gear shifting.
+Pulses are packed and sent in a row to save calculation power at high speeds.
+The frequency tells the printer when to shift up/down.
+Quad steps are sent when reaching two times the set frequency and higher speeds.
+See http://www.rf1000.de/viewtopic.php?f=70&t=1986 also for more details.
+EEPROM support included.
+The settings are restored after a reboot.
+Menü -> Configuration -> Stepper :: DblFq = 6500 or {5000...12000}

 ## Configurable temperature settings within menu and EEPROM
 PID-Autotune, other controlparameters and the sensortype is adjustable within the menu.